jeanCarloMachado/PythonSearch/README.md

 ```
 ## Legal

-db-rocket is licensed under the Apache License, Version 2.0.
+This project is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE.txt) for the full text.